-The award is a national qualification at Level 3, has been recognised by Ofqual and is on the Qualifications and Credit Framework (QCF).
+The award is a national qualification at level 3, has been recognised by Ofqual and is on the Qualifications and Credit Framework.

-To achieve the award learners must achieve six credits from two mandatory units plus a minimum of three credits from the optional units available.
+To achieve the award learners must achieve 6 credits from two mandatory units plus a minimum of 3 credits from the optional units available.
 Each credit is around 10 hours of study, including learning and assessment time.
 As a 9-10 credit award, there is a fairly significant time commitment required for people to gain this qualification.
-This time includes:

-- In Nottinghamshire, all the training you have completed in SLC counts towards this learning.
+In Nottinghamshire, all the training you have completed in speech. language and communication counts towards this learning.

 Each learner must achieve the following two mandatory units:

 Learners must also complete one of the following optional units: